hans-mayer/blog/_posts/2026-03-15-PPP-with-NTRIP-source-and-rtknavi_qt.markdown

 As GNSS receiver I used my brand new [u-blox ZED-X20P](/2026/03/09/u-blox_ZED-X20P.html){:target="_blank"} <br>
 to manage this device I use the [gpsd](https://gitlab.com/gpsd/gpsd){:target="_blank"} package.

 The method is quite simple.
 Use `rtknavi_qt` to configure a `rover / base station` setup.
 Rover is the own GNSS receiver with a stationary antenna.
 The base station is an external RTCM stream.
-So feed RTCM date as a NTRIP ( Networked Transport of RTCM via Internet Protocol ) stream to rtknavi_qt. rtknavi_qt is part of the package RTKlib which can be found here [github.com/rtklibexplorer/RTKLIB](https://github.com/rtklibexplorer/RTKLIB){:target="_blank"}.
+So feed RTCM data as a NTRIP ( Networked Transport of RTCM via Internet Protocol ) stream to rtknavi_qt. rtknavi_qt is part of the package RTKlib which can be found here [github.com/rtklibexplorer/RTKLIB](https://github.com/rtklibexplorer/RTKLIB){:target="_blank"}.
 I run it on Debian Linux.

 To do so, one must use any NTRIP caster.
 There are several available for free and of course also some commercial.
 In any case you have to register as you need username and password.